Fort Hays State University > About FHSU > Academic Divisions > Office of the Provost > Faculty and Unclassified Handbook > Ch 3 Appointments

 The majority of campus faculty appointments are made for the academic year consisting of approximately nine months running from the beginning of academic activities in the fall through commencement in the spring.
 Some appointments are made for a twelve-month period coinciding with the fiscal year which begins on July 1.

 Under Kansas law, all appointments expire at the end of the fiscal year.
-However, unless a faculty member has received an appointment which is explicitly understood not to be renewed, his appointment will be automatically renewed in accordance with the tenure policies of the Board of Regents (See "Academic Freedom" and "Tenure Policy").
-Each faculty member receives a written statement which indicates his academic rank, salary, and length of appointment for the ensuing academic year; at present this notice is sent to him shortly after the budget has been approved by the Regents (usually early in May).
+However, unless a faculty member has received an appointment which is explicitly understood not to be renewed, his/her appointment will be automatically renewed in accordance with the tenure policies of the Board of Regents (See "Academic Freedom" and "Tenure Policy").
+Each faculty member receives a written statement which indicates his/her academic rank, salary, and length of appointment for the ensuing academic year; at present this notice is sent to him/her shortly after the budget has been approved by the Regents (usually early in May).

 Appointments to Serve at the Pleasure of the CEO